jianhtest/FindEmailAddress/readme.txt

 The application will print out the urls it visited.
-And it will print out the email address it found.
+And it will print out the email address it found at the end

-This is a application need to be improved by multi-thread.
-Due to the time limit we did not Implement that way.